jalcine/website/src/_posts/2015-07-16-blur-between-sense-of-tech-and-people.markdown

 Will they lose money over the fact that darker-toned Black faces aren't that matchable or detectable by their systems?
 Not necessarily, as far as I can tell.
-Things of monetary importance to companies for profit tend to be prioritized.
+Things of monetary value to companies for profit tend to be prioritized.
 The whole sensationalizing of this event was partially necessary just because things like this show the implicit, unchecked and ever-present bias that exists in technology.
 It can be matching a face or [matching the level of respect